Bigghis/filingsAnalyzer/readme.md

    - Item 7A: Quantitative and Qualitative Disclosures About Market Risk
    - Item 8: Financial Statements

-2. **Text Processing**: Cleans and processes the extracted text to remove irrelevant HTML elements, normalize whitespace, and prepare it for vectorization.
+2. **Text Processing**: Cleans and processes the extracted text to remove irrelevant HTML elements, normalize text, and prepare it for vectorization.

 3. **ChromaDB Storage**: Stores the processed text in a ChromaDB vectorial database:
    - Each section is stored as a separate document with appropriate metadata (categorized by year and filing type)